 Substitutions & variations

-There are a few ways you can update this blood orange and champagne mimosa recipe for your gatherings.
+There are a few ways you can update this blood orange mimosa recipe for your gatherings.
 However you choose to make it, I just know it will become your new favorite cocktail in lieu of the traditional mimosa.

-Or you can make a spiced blood orange mimosa with spiced rum.
+Make a spiced blood orange mimosa with spiced rum.
 I love keeping a bottle of it on my bar cart all year long.

 Bourbon fans can make a blood orange bourbon mimosa recipe with their favorite whiskey instead of triple sec.
 Check out my bourbon 101 guide for tips on choosing your favorite bottle.